How To Get Rid Of Cat Hairballs (What Helped My Cat)

 The Signs I Didn’t Think Much Of

-And sometimes he would stop what he was doing just to crouch down and hack for a few seconds.
+Sometimes he would stop what he was doing just to crouch down and hack for a few seconds.

 At first, those moments didn’t seem serious.